Rent-My-Tent/Rent-My-Tent/partnership_strategy.md

 This partnership program is a low-friction and easily trackable way for festivals, and any physical venue (that can provide a geofence), to earn commissions by promoting Rent My Tent to their customers.

 Much like [Brave Rewards](https://publishers.basicattentiontoken.org/), commissions can be allocated even before festivals have signed up to the program.

+---

+## Partners sign up page

+_**Join the Rent My Tent Partner Program**_

+- Introduce your festival-goers to Rent My Tent and earn from their tent sales.
+- Encourage your festival-goers to put their tent back into a circular economy.
+- Help festival-goers understand why this drives down plastic consumption.

+As a partner, you’ll receive product training, support with communications and be connected with other partners.